-- How well qualified is the research team to carry out the proposed research? - How adequate are the research environment and facilities for performing the research? - How well does the proposed work take advantage of research facilities and capabilities? - Are resources adequate to provide the participants support throughout the period of the RENEW program? - How do the roles and responsibilities of all collaborators on the project reflect a level of meaningful and/or substantive effort, and how is that substantive effort reflected in the proposed budget(s)?
+- What is the past performance and potential of the research team? - How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities? - How do the roles and responsibilities of all collaborators on the project, particularly those from institutions and groups underrepresented in the quantum computing and networking research community reflect a level of meaningful and/or substantive effort, and how is that substantive effort reflected in the proposed budget(s)?